How to integrate Simla com MCP with LlamaIndex

 Get SegmentsTool to retrieve a list of customer segments.

-Get SitesTool to retrieve a list of sites.
+Get SitesTool to retrieve a list of all configured sites/stores in the system.

-Get TaskTool to retrieve detailed information about a specific task.
+Get TaskRetrieves detailed information about a specific task by its ID.

 Get TasksTool to retrieve a list of tasks with optional filters.